-- 4.1 The Treasurer shall be charged with the safekeeping and disbursal of the funds in the treasury of the District. - 4.2 The Treasurer will serve as chair of the Finance, Legal, Administration, & Real Estate Committee.
+- 5.1 The Treasurer shall be charged with the safekeeping and disbursal of the funds in the treasury of the District. - 5.2 The Treasurer will serve as chair of the Finance, Legal, Administration, & Real Estate Committee. - 5.3 The Treasurer may delegate Board Treasurer duties to a District Staff member and not a member of the Board of Directors.